-My experience volunteering in the Wild Coast of South Africa, also known as the Transkei.
+My experience volunteering in the Wild Coast of South Africa in September 2019, a beautiful place also known as the Transkei.

 The “Wild Coast” of South Africa is accurately named.